adobe-apiplatform/umapi-documentation/en/api/ActionsRef.md

   ]
 }
 ```
-Update a Type 2 user using the update command:
+Update a Enterprise ID using the update command:
 ```json
 [
   {